naproche/naproche/examples/README.md

 folders of formalizations that are interlinked by "`read`" commands.
 The spectrum reaches from recreational puzzles to undergraduate-level theorems:

-* arithmetic - elementary Peano arithmetic

-* foundations - Kelley-Morse like foundations of mathematics

-* geometry - beginnings of Tarski geometry

-* paradoxes - some well-known mathematical and logical paradoxes

-  - barber - The Barber Paradox

-  - burali-forti - Burali-Forti's Paradox

-  - cantor_1 - Cantor's First Paradox

-  - cantor_2 - Cantor's Second Paradox

-  - drinker - The Drinker Paradox

-  - hilbert - Hilbert's Paradox

-  - russell-myhill - The Russell-Myhill Paradox

-  - russell - Russell's Paradox

-* set-theory - elementary set theory

-* agatha - a logic puzzle set in "Dreadsbury Mansion"

-* cantor - Cantor diagonal argument

-* cantor-schroeder-bernstein - classical result in cardinality theory

-* checkerboard - the mutilated checkerboard

-* chinese - Chinese remainder theorem

-* dwarfs - a "hat puzzle"

-* euclid - classical proof of infinity of primes

-* furstenberg - topological proof of infinity of primes

-* group - Naproche rendering of a Lean file on groups

-* hausdorff - theorem on the regularity of successor cardinals

-* hilbert-calculus - proving derivations in a Hilbert calculus

-* koenig - theorem about sequences of cardinals

-* maximum_modulus - theorem from complex analysis

-* newman - Newman's theorem on rewriting systems

-* numbers - introduction of number systems for Rudin's Principles of Mathematical Analysis

-* paradoxes - collection of (mathematical) paradoxes

-* preliminaries - basic theory of classes and sets

-* prime no square - irrationality of square roots

-* tarski - Tarski fixpoint theorem for lattices

-* zermelo - Zermelo's well-ordering theorem
+* `arithmetic/` - elementary Peano arithmetic

+* `foundations/` - Kelley-Morse like foundations of mathematics

+* `geometry/` - beginnings of Tarski geometry

+* `paradoxes/` - some well-known mathematical and logical paradoxes

+  - `barber` - The Barber Paradox

+  - `burali-forti` - Burali-Forti's Paradox

+  - `cantor_1` - Cantor's First Paradox

+  - `cantor_2` - Cantor's Second Paradox

+  - `drinker` - The Drinker Paradox

+  - `hilbert` - Hilbert's Paradox

+  - `russell-myhill` - The Russell-Myhill Paradox

+  - `russell` - Russell's Paradox

+* `puzzles/` - some logic puzzles

+  - `agatha` - a puzzle set in "Dreadsbury Mansion"

+  - `dwarfs` - a "hat puzzle"

+* `set-theory/` - elementary set theory

+* `100_theorems` - some of Wiedijk's "100 Theorems"

+* `cantor` - Cantor diagonal argument

+* `cantor-schroeder-bernstein` - classical result in cardinality theory

+* `checkerboard` - the mutilated checkerboard

+* `chinese` - Chinese remainder theorem

+* `euclid` - classical proof of infinity of primes

+* `furstenberg` - topological proof of infinity of primes

+* `group` - Naproche rendering of a Lean file on groups

+* `hausdorff` - theorem on the regularity of successor cardinals

+* `hilbert-calculus` - proving derivations in a Hilbert calculus

+* `koenig` - theorem about sequences of cardinals

+* `maximum_modulus` - theorem from complex analysis

+* `newman` - Newman's theorem on rewriting systems

+* `numbers` - introduction of number systems for Rudin's Principles of Mathematical Analysis

+* `preliminaries` - basic theory of classes and sets

+* `prime_no_square` - irrationality of square roots

+* `tarski` - Tarski fixpoint theorem for lattices

+* `TUTORIAL` - Tutorial on how write proofs in Naproche

+* `zermelo` - Zermelo's well-ordering theorem

 The further development of Naproche will focus on the `.ftl.tex` format in order to build readable libraries of computer-verifiable mathematics.
 The classical